 If you only need tools for four hours or one day, then Home Depot and Lowe’s are priced about the same on most equipment I saw (give or take $5 in either direction).
 And both stores charge a $50 deposit on most rentals.

-But if you need rentals for 1 – 4 weeks, then I’d shop from Lowe’s.
-On rare occasions, Home Depot offers cheaper rates on short- and long-term rentals (like this 20V paint sprayer), but most of the time Lowe’s is more than $100 cheaper for 4-week rentals.
+But if you need rentals for one to four weeks, then I’d shop from Lowe’s.
+Most of the time, Lowe’s is more than $100 cheaper for 4-week rentals.

 Check this out: